Long-Vanderburg Scholars Program

 Recognizing Diversity, Leadership and Service

-The Long-Vanderburg program recognizes high scholastic achievement among those students who have a demonstrated commitment to diversity, leadership and community service.
+The Long-Vanderburg program recognizes high scholastic achievement among underrepresented students or students who have a demonstrated commitment to diversity, leadership and community service.

 Program Benefits

-- Global opportunities: Apply to an additional $5,000 LV travel grant to study abroad!
+• Global opportunities: Apply for an additional LV travel stipend to study abroad!

 Transfer